RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/finish_line_doc.md

 ## Overview

-This document contains an overview and timeline for the tasks remaining before the Crop and Soil overhaul is complete and can be integrated into the rest of the RuFaS codebase.
+This document contains an overview and timeline for the tasks remaining before the Crop and Soil overhaul is complete and can be integrated into the rest of RuFaS.

 ---

 ## Context

 As of the writing of this (22 May) we are about two weeks out from an ideal finish date (Friday, 2 June).
 Before this there are a number of functionalities that must be implemented.
-Due to Clay recently leaving the program, I (Ed) believe it is important to reestablish a clear plan/path for what needs to happen to make the Crop and Soil module ready for delivery with the MVP for several reasons,
+Due to Clay recently leaving for his new job, I (Ed) believe it is important to reestablish a clear plan/path for what needs to happen to make the Crop and Soil module ready for delivery with the MVP for several reasons:
     1) To help the people working on the Crop and Soil module full-time to keep a clear picture of what needs to be done.
     2) To help the project manager (Jenn) track progress more accurately.
-    3) To help any developers/engineers/SMEs who have not been working full-time on the Crop and Soil module but who may contribute get up to speed on the state of the module quickly.
+    3) To help any developers/engineers/SMEs who have not been working on the Crop and Soil module but who may contribute get up to speed on the state of the module quickly.

 ---